 The energy efficiency standards being set by this new rule were actually first proposed by the George W. Bush administration, later put into law by the Obama administration, and then rolled back by the Trump administration, as per Axios.

-The DOE is implementing new energy efficiency rules, which are essentially a ban on incandescent light bulbs.
+The DOE's energy efficiency rules essentially ban incandescent light bulbs.

 The first rule institutes a revised definition for “general service lamps” (GSLs) to represent most light bulbs used residentially, including CFLs, LEDs, and OLEDs.